New and emerging technologies

 - We are currently working with the Academy of Medical Sciences to undertake some public dialogue research looking at how the public, patients and clinicians view new technologies using data in healthcare.
 Results will be available in November 2018.

-- In September, we are holding a meeting in Cambridge Healthcare and data: How do we get it right?.
-You can sign up here.
+- In September, we held a meeting in Cambridge Healthcare and data: How do we get it right?

 - We’re exploring how the value of patient data can be realised by the health system in a way that ensures public confidence.